Condos and Colocation

 Racks

 All servers must fit on standard 42U racks (78.74in x 23.62in x 43.30in).
-ARCH will provide racks, network and power trays and cables based on a cost recovery model.
-Contact ARCH at help@rockfish.jhu.edu for more information on cost.
+MARCC will provide racks, network and power trays through a cost-recovery model.

 Rack Space

-Customers will be allowed to deploy equipment that has been approved by ARCH.
+Customers are only allowed to deploy equipment that has been approved by ARCH.
 Customers are expected to utilize only the rack space that is allocated to them and respect space allocated to other users.

 Power

-Equipment placed at ARCH must be compatible with the standard power and cooling provided by the facility.
-The colocation space is powered by BGE.
-ARCH provides generator backup power.
+The co-location space is powered by BGE resources.
+MARCC does not provide Uninterruptible Power Supply (UPS) power, but generator power-back is available.
+Customers may provide their own Uninterruptible Power Supply (UPS) equipment only after consultation with MARCC and JHU Facilities.
 Specific information regarding equipment power requirements is required by ARCH.
 Customers should provide information on the power consumption (idle, peak and standard loads) as well as the plug type.
 Each rack should consume no more than 12 kW/H (average 300 Watts per server).
-Customers with high density racks (about 25 kW/h) should consult with ARCH about additional service charges.
-The standards are: 110V/120V or 208/220V, 30 amp circuits
+Customers with high-density racks should consult with MARCC regarding additional service charges.
+The standards are: 110V/120V or 208/220V, 30 amp circuits.

 Hardware